Jump to Sections:

 Remember that thrift stores like Goodwill did not begin with an environmentally focused mission.
 What they cannot sell might get shipped overseas or thrown in a dumpster.
 Make sure that donated items are in good condition free from stains and major damage.

-For clothes in good condition and on trend, you can also always try consignment stores like Swap Boutique, or selling at Buffalo Exchange before donating.
+For clothes in good condition and on trend, you can also always try consignment stores like Swap Boutique, or selling at Buffalo Exchange before donating or list them on secondhand clothing sites such as Poshmark, Ebay, Depop, or Mercari.

-Option 9: thredUp.
-For gently used items that can be sold, you can send them in to thredUp.
+thredUp.
+For gently used items that can be sold, you can also send them in to thredUp.
 What they cannot sell is either donated or responsibly sent to textile recycling.
+Beware that the fees are high so you won't get much money for your clothing but they seem to be transparent and accountable when it comes to recycling and responsibly donating what they can't sell.